Merchant Terms and Conditions

 2. FasaPay is obliged to provide good Services, such as the availability of Customer service or technical services for Merchants related to the use of FasaPay Service.

-3. FasaPay will provide FasaPay API and/or SCI license to be used as part of the Service in accordance with these Terms and Conditions so that the Customer allows to make payments related to the purchase of goods and/or services to the Merchant.
+3. FasaPay will provide FasaPay API and/or SCI license to be used as part of the Service in accordance with this Terms and Conditions so that the Customer allows to make payments related to the purchase of goods and/or services to the Merchant.

 5. FasaPay considers that the Merchant has agreed to indemnify for all claims actions, loss of demand and/or damage (including attorney's fees) made and/or incurred by Third Parties arising from and/or related to the use of the Service.

 6. FasaPay is not responsible for all details of Transactions between Merchant and Customer and/or exchange of information between FasaPay Member.
-Therefore, FasaPay is not responsible if the Transaction or exchange of information is not in accordance with and or defective in the applicable law or if there are legal consequences of the Transaction made through FasaPay system.
+Therefore, FasaPay is not responsible if the Transaction or exchange of information is not in accordance with and/or defective in the applicable law or if there are legal consequences of the Transaction made through FasaPay system.

 7. FasaPay is not responsible for all consequences that occur during and/or after the Transaction including if there is damage to the product and/or goods and/or services, warranty, incomplete parts, decrease in the value of products and/or services, as well as obligations and legal consequences that occur due to the Transaction.